 To provide sufficient affordable housing within all parts of the Neighbourhood Plan area, with a suitable mix of housing type and amenity.
-To promote social cohesion and inclusion, all residents in the Plan area should be well housed in appropriate accommodation which is tenure blind.
+To promote social cohesion and inclusion, all residents in the Plan area should be well housed in good and adequate accommodation irrespective of tenure.

 The policies have been developed with regard to the BLP [Part 2, 2.1] paragraphs 7.7.1 to 7.7.13 and policy HO3 on Affordable Housing.
-Paragraph 7.7.15 refers to a Supplementary Planning Document [Part 2, x].
+Paragraph 7.7.15 refers to a Supplementary Planning Document [Part 2, 2.14].